-The running total for the last seven weeks now stands at over 33 million.
+The US Department of Labor has just released figures for the number of jobless claims last week.
+A total of 3.2 million people applied for out of work benefits over the seven-day period ending May 2.The running total for the last seven weeks now stands at over 33 million.
 Despite being another week of claims well in excess of all pre-coronavirus records, there are signs that the situation is improving.

 A Long Road to RecoveryAlthough optimistic that the numbers will continue to fall from here, many do not expect fewer than 1 million weekly claims for at least another month.
 This would still represent a massive increase on the pre-coronavirus record unemployment claims but would be a vast improvement on those reported today.
 [Business Insider] Some economists believe that the numbers will remain high because of backlogs in overwhelmed systems.
 Unemployment offices are not used to such a sudden surge in their use.
 Others point to the slow opening of states underway, which will see some individuals return to work.
 [BBC] Recovery is not expected to be rapid, even with lockdown rules slackening.
 Despite President Trump encouraging the reopening of the US economy, it will be a slow process.
 Consumer confidence and spending do not return overnight, particularly following a crisis of such magnitude.

 All the information contained on our website is published in good faith and for general information purposes only.
 Any action the reader takes upon the information found on our website is strictly at their own risk.